Jeremy Pocklington

-Jeremy Mark Pocklington CB (born 13 October 1973) is a British civil servant who has served as Permanent Secretary of the Department for Energy Security and Net Zero since February 2023.
-He served as Permanent Secretary of the Department for Levelling Up, Housing and Communities (DLUHC) from March 2020 (when it was the Ministry of Housing, Communities and Local Government (MHCLG)) to February 2023.
+Jeremy Mark Pocklington CB (born 13 October 1973) is a British civil servant who has served as Permanent Secretary of the Ministry of Defence from October 2025.
+He served as Permanent Secretary of the Department for Energy Security and Net Zero from February 2023 to November 2025 and previously at the Department for Levelling Up, Housing and Communities (DLUHC) from March 2020 (when it was the Ministry of Housing, Communities and Local Government (MHCLG)) to February 2023.
 He was formerly Director General for Housing and Planning at the MHCLG, having served in that role from August 2018 until his appointment as Permanent Secretary at the MHCLG.

 Early life and education

 Pocklington was born on 13 October 1973 to David Pocklington and Valerie Pocklington.
 He was educated at Manchester Grammar School.
 He later studied at Exeter College in the University of Oxford, graduating with a Bachelor of Arts in Modern History in 1995.
 He later went on to graduate with a Master of Philosophy in Economics and Social History with distinction in 1997 from the same college.